oauth-wg/oauth-v2-1/oauth-2.1.md

 MUST avoid forwarding these user credentials accidentally (see (#redirect_307) for details).

+### Loopback Redirect Considerations in Native Apps

+Loopback interface redirect URIs use the `http` scheme (i.e., without Transport Layer Security (TLS)).
+This is acceptable for loopback interface redirect URIs as the HTTP request never leaves the device.

+Clients should open the network port only when starting the authorization request and close it once the response is returned.

+Clients should listen on the loopback network interface only, in order to avoid interference by other network actors.

+While redirect URIs using localhost (i.e., `http://localhost:{port}/{path}`) function similarly to loopback IP redirects described in {{loopback-interface-redirection}}, the use of `localhost` is NOT RECOMMENDED.
+Specifying a redirect URI with the loopback IP literal rather than `localhost` avoids inadvertently listening on network interfaces other than the loopback interface.
+It is also less susceptible to client-side firewalls and misconfigured host name resolution on the user's device.

 ## Authorization Codes

 The transmission of authorization codes MUST be made over a secure